pbedn/pbedn.github.io/content/post/ubuntu-mate-on-thinkpad-t470.md

 sudo powertop
 ```

-Worse battery management on Ubuntu is something I would have to live with, in worst case I can always buy additional external 72 Wh battery, and thanks to dual setup just swap when needed.
+Worse battery management on Ubuntu is something I would have to live with, in the worst case I can always buy additional external 72 Wh battery, and thanks to dual setup just swap when needed.

 [keyboard-backlight]: https://ubuntu-mate.community/t/keyboard-light-keeps-turning-on-after-login-and-or-unlock/6914/12
 [mic-shortcut]: https://askubuntu.com/questions/125367/enabling-mic-mute-button-and-light-on-lenovo-thinkpads#Determining